Teeth Going Yellow: Understanding Tooth Discoloration Causes and Effective Solutions

 Bleaching

-Different tooth-bleaching techniques are used depending on the cause and severity of the discoloration.
-Common methods include tray-based home bleaching, over-the-counter whitening strips and gels, whitening paste, rinses, and in-office bleaching.
+Your dentist picks the whitening method based on what caused your stains and how bad they are.
+Standard methods include tray-based home bleaching, over-the-counter whitening strips and gels, whitening paste, rinses, and in-office bleaching.

 In-office bleaching